pog5/minecraft-freebsd/README.md

 **For FreeBSD 13.2+ or other version:**

-Before get started, you maybe want to check [this](https://github.com/LWJGL/lwjgl3/issues/421).
+Before we get started, you might want to check [this](https://github.com/LWJGL/lwjgl3/issues/421).

 ---